 Venison Casserole with Turnip and Blackberries

-Head chef, Patrick Bardoulet, specialises in cooking Scottish food with a French twist and takes advantage of the fantastic Scottish produce available.
+Patrick Bardoulet, formerly of the Horseshoe Inn, Eddleston in the Scottish Borders, moved to the Black Swan, Hemsley, North Yorkshire in 2014.
+At The Horseshoe he specialisesdin cooking Scottish food with a French twist and takes advantage of the fantastic Scottish produce available.

 Patrick trained at CFA Chantilly for two years before taking on his first role as commis chef at a hotel in his home town of Clermont.
-From there he worked in establishments throughout England and Ireland before heading to the Scottish Borders to take up the position of sous chef at The Roxburghe Hotel.
+From there he worked in establishments throughout England and Ireland before heading to the Scotland to take up the position of sous chef at The Roxburghe Hotel.
 He was then asked to work as head chef at The Jedforest Hotel in Jedburgh where he gained 2 AA Rosettes.
 Patrick then re-located to Denmark for 12 months to work with television celebrity chef Mortens Kro.
 In this time his reputation began to grow and as a result was head-hunted in 2003 and asked to work as executive head chef in the fine dining restaurant at the 5 star Annabelle in Pathos.
 However Patrick always wanted to own his own restaurant and it was in 2005 when he became the proud owner of The Horseshoe Inn at Eddleston by Peebles.
-Chef Director, Patrick and his kitchen team prepare high quality dishes using only the best local produce available.
-Bardoulet’s Restaurant offers Table D’Hote and A La Carte menus featuring classic French dishes from Patrick’s native homeland.
-The Bistro serves high quality, individually priced dishes within a relaxed atmosphere.

 500g of Diced Roe Deer